hamzakhan663/Web_Authentication/README.md

 ﻿# Web_Authentication✅
-A Simple Web App that allows user register and stores details in the database and another Web App that allowed registered user log in.
+A Simple Web App that allows user register and stores details in the database and then allows registered user log in.